Ravens’ Judon says focus is on sacks, not contract extension

 Baltimore has also managed nine sacks over five games.
 Judon is looking to do more to support the injury-riddled secondary, starting this week against the Cincinnati Bengals.

 “Some of the quarterbacks have been getting the ball out pretty fast,” Judon said.
 “We’ve been up against some pretty good blocking schemes.
-When it really comes down to it, we have to win our one-on-ones up front.
+When it really comes down to it, we have to win our 1-on-1s up front.
 We have to do a better job getting to the quarterback and applying pressure and helping our secondary out.”

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL